Learning Opportunities at Magis Institute for Teachers and Catechists

 The “whole of reality” cannot be composed of only caused realities.
 There must be at least one uncaused reality in the “whole of reality” that does not need a cause to exist, and therefore, exists through itself.
 This proof is quite straight forward and is not denied by most of the realist philosophical community.Enroll

 Those who have read the New Testament with care will probably have discovered the worthiness of its authors.
 After considering the worthiness of the Gospel writers, we will examine several kinds of evidence to validate the historicity of the Gospels.Enroll

 In a culture emphasizing autonomy and freedom, it is difficult to understand why we need a church, let alone, the Catholic Church.
 This Course attempts to clarify and redress: why we need a church; why the Catholic Church; the major benefits and graces of the Catholic Church; and controversial issues in the Church today.

 Perhaps the most general definition of happiness (from a philosophical perspective) is, “the fulfillment of desire” (whether that desire be superficial or sublime).
 It is incumbent upon us to discover what our major desires are—what drives us; what we yearn for; and what we seek for satisfaction and fulfillment.Enroll

 The Catholic perspective on suffering is deep and rich, going back to the reflections and Cross of Jesus and elaborated through the words and lives of countless saints.
 This Course covers four fundamental issues that can help you interpret suffering in light of faith to bring you closer to the Lord and onto the path to eternal salvation.Enroll

-Whether you're seeking a certification, access to a community of apologists, or looking to gain knowledge in a specific apologetical area, you're in the right place.
+Whether you're seeking a certification or looking to gain knowledge in a specific apologetical area, you're in the right place.